 Changes in the Approval Center - Removing the Option to Create a Rule by Hash

-ThreatLocker removed the option to create a rule by hash in the Approval Center.
+ThreatLocker has removed the option to create a rule by hash in the Approval Center.

 Custom rules protect your flow of business by allowing for future updates.
 A hash, however, will be static.
-When adding a custom rule with process and path, AND hash, users may unknowingly nullify the dynamic ability for the rule to update.
+When adding a custom rule with process/path and hash, users may unknowingly nullify the dynamic ability for the rule to update.

-Users who desire to create a rule by hash (with or without other parameters) are still able to do so through the edit application button on Applications page or the ‘Add to Application’ button in the Unified Audit.
+Users who desire to create a rule by hash can still do so through the Hash-Only File option on the Applications Page or the ‘Add to Application’ button in the Unified Audit.